How much does a school trip cost?

 For multi-night residential activity trips, you only need to have a look at our residential trips pages to see that you are spoilt for choice.
 While cost may not (and should not) be the only factor, for some schools it can be the difference between being able to send their pupils on a trip and not.
 With the generous support of individuals and donors, we have up to 100% funding available for children who do not have the financial support to join their classmates on a residential trip.

 If your school party wish to travel abroad, there are plenty of specialist school tour operators who can help you.
 They all have many years of experience in organising school tours for a budget you can afford.
-One of the most budget friendly options we have come across recently is the excellent 3 day Normandy trip offered by Equity School Travel.
-The offer the 3 day trip including accommodation & travel from as little as £239, based on 40 students and 5 staff travelling.
+There are genuine budget friendly options like 3 day Normandy trips to study the Battlefields of World War Europe.
 As long as you can be flexible, you can take advantage of great savings.
 It's certainly worth a look if you are planning on taking your students overseas.

 Subscribe